nodep/NovaBox/README.md

 ![CSR8635 module](docs/CSR8635 module.jpg)

 A slightly simpler version of the circuit is based around CSR8635.
 It does not have the the battery over-discharge protection or the battery batery discharge state indicator LEDs.

-It does have, however, reverse battery protection.
+It does have reverse battery protection.